R. Stephanie Huang, Ph.D.

 Stephanie Huang

-Dr. Huang has won multiple awards such as the American Federation for Medical Research (AFMR) Scholar award, the Central Society of Clinical and Translational Research CSCTR Outstanding Young Investigator Award, American Association of Cancer Research (AACR) Merck Scholar-in-Training Award, and the American Society for Clinical Pharmacology and Therapeutics (ASCPT) Presidential Trainee Award.
+Dr. Huang has won multiple awards such as the American Federation for Medical Research (AFMR) Scholar award, the Central Society of Clinical and Translational Research (CSCTR) Outstanding Young Investigator Award, American Association of Cancer Research (AACR) Merck Scholar-in-Training Award, and the American Society for Clinical Pharmacology and Therapeutics (ASCPT) Presidential Trainee Award.

 email: [email protected]